On-Page SEO

 The practical implication: AI-written content must be reviewed, edited, and enriched by genuine subject-matter experts before publication.
 The content should demonstrate specific, firsthand knowledge that an AI working from general training data cannot produce on its own.

-How E-E-A-T fits into pillar content and SEO strategy
+How E-E-A-T fits into your content strategy

 • Cluster pages reinforce topical authority.
 Each one adds depth and demonstrates expertise in a sub-area